eclipse-iceoryx/iceoryx/doc/conceptual-guide.md

 The configuration can be provided at compile time (as a header) or at runtime (as a toml-formatted text file).
 See the [configuration guide](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/website/advanced/configuration-guide.md#configuring-mempools-for-roudi) for more details.

-# Communication Mechanisms

-In this section we will have a look at the concepts employed to structure the communication between services in an iceoryx system.

-## Ports

-A port is an entity that represents data flow.
-There are different types implemented in iceoryx which differ based on the information that they carry and how they are used by iceoryx.

-Existing ports include:
-* `PublisherPort` - used by services to output arbitrary data required for their function
-* `SubscriberPort` - used by services to receive arbitrary data from other services
-* `InterfacePort` - used by gateways to receive information about a local iceoryx system  that is required to interface with remote iceoryx systems (see below for more on gateways)

-Data flow between services in a local iceoryx system is described  using connections between publisher and subscriber ports.

-A `Publisher` in an iceoryx system publishes data via a `PublisherPort`, and likewise, a `Subscriber` receives data via a `SubscriberPort`.

-## Service Discovery / Port Wiring

-Matching `Publisher`s with `Subscriber`s in iceoryx is achieved by connecting their underlying `PublisherPort`s and `SubscriberPort`s.

-Connections between `PublisherPort`s and `SubscriberPort`s are established using service descriptions which are composed of:
-* A service id - identifies the type of service
-* A service instance id - identifies an instance of a service
-* An event id - identifies an output from a service

-All `PublisherPort`s and `SubscriberPort`s are created with a service description.
-The system will automatically connect ports with matching service descriptions.

-The order that ports appear in is not a factor.
-Existing `SubscriberPort`s will automatically connect to `PublisherPort`s that appear at a later time if their service descriptions match (and vice versa).

-Additionally, information about the existing `PublisherPort`s in the system are relayed on `InterfacePort`s.
-This allows for the entities using these ports (i.e. Gateways) to hook into the data streams of a local iceoryx system and create a bridge to foreign iceoryx systems.

-## Zero-copy Interservice Communication
+## Zero-copy communication

-`PublisherPort`s and `SubscriberPort`s which are wired together can communicate via shared memory resulting in zero-copy communication.
+`popo::Publisher`s / `popo::Subscriber`s and `popo::Server`s / `popo::Client`s which are wired together can communicate
+via shared memory resulting in zero-copy communication.
+In this section `popo::Publisher` and `popo::Server` will be referred to as producers and `popo::Subscriber` and `popo::Client` as consumers.

-A `PublisherPort` has an assigned shared memory segment to which it may write its data to.
+A producer has an assigned shared memory segment to which it may write its data to.
 In a POSIX system, this is decided purely based on file access permissions as memory segments are represented as virtual files.

-To output data, a `PublisherPort` reserves a memory chunk in its assigned memory segment.
+To output data, a producer reserves a memory chunk in its assigned memory segment.
 The iceoryx system will intelligently choose the smallest chunk size that can fit the output data structure.
 Note that an entire chunk is reserved even if the data type it contains is smaller than its size.

-A `PublisherPort` chooses explicitly when to deliver data written in a memory chunk to all of its attached `SubscriberPort`s (established via discovery).
-When this occurs, a pointer to the memory chunk is placed on a receive queue at the `SubscriberPort`.
+A producer chooses explicitly when to deliver data written in a memory chunk to all of its attached consumers (established via discovery).
+When this occurs, a pointer to the memory chunk is placed on a receive queue at the consumer.
-The `SubscriberPort` can then access the data at its own convenience by following the pointer.
+The consumer can then access the data at its own convenience by following the pointer.

-A `SubscriberPort` must explicitly indicate when it has finished processing a particular memory chunk it has received.
+A consumer must explicitly indicate when it has finished processing a particular memory chunk it has received.
-Memory chunks are returned to the pool once all attached `SubscriberPort`s indicate they have finished.
+Memory chunks are returned to the pool once all attached consumers indicate they have finished.

-### A Note on Pointers
+### A Note on pointers

 As already discussed, shared memory segments may be mapped to different memory areas in the virtual address space of a process.